 There is a growing body of research suggesting that online therapy can help those with concerns about trust in relationships.
 A study published in Counselling Psychology Review, a peer-reviewed research journal, found that online therapy can help promote trust in those seeking help.
 Specifically, the report found that the potential anonymity provided by internet-based platforms helps patients open up more quickly.
 This information is in line with research proving that online counseling is useful when managing a number of mental health issues, including those related to communication and relationships.

 As outlined above, online therapy can help you work through feelings of mistrust.
+There are a variety of tools that at a therapists disposal that can be tailored specifically to you, including tools like Cognitive Behavioral Therapy, talk therapy, and the Gottman Method from the Gottman Institute, which focuses on a research based approach to relationships.
 With BetterHelp, you can match with one of thousands of licensed professionals, which means you’ll have a better chance of finding a counselor who knows exactly how to help you with trust issues, as opposed to only those in-person therapists in your area.
 And if you choose to, you can remain completely anonymous, which may make it easier for you to open up.
 Read below for some reviews of BetterHelp counselors, from people experiencing similar issues.

 "Tamara is such a kind, listening and caring person.
 She helped me a lot to open up about my feeling & problems and it was surprisingly easy to just tell her everything, which was really hard because of my trust issues.
 She really understands and remembers the thing you've told her.
 I consider myself very lucky to be assigned to her, thank you so much for everything Tamara."